thpthp1/DQN-Pong/README.md

-Short learning project, mostly learning how to do neural network training We are implementing this paper:://www.cs.toronto.edu/~vmnih/docs/dqn.pdf (This has now been modified to not do random batches anymore as it will take very long for every play)
+Short learning project, mostly learning how to do neural network training We are implementing this paper:://www.cs.toronto.edu/~vmnih/docs/dqn.pdf (This has now been modified to not do random batches anymore as it will take very long for every play) Main functionalities are used from karpathy's blog post and thinking particle's use of the keras architecture

 Currently should run a
 xt ∈ R^d each of this is an image